b-erke/b-erke.github.io/index.md

 # 👋 Hello
 I am a researcher working on **Recommender Systems**, **Large Language Models**, and **Explainable AI**.
-Currently pursuing my PhD in *Quantitative Methods* at Istanbul University and conducting research at the University of Passau.
+Completed my PhD in *Quantitative Methods* at Istanbul University and conducted research at the University of Passau.

 ## 🧠 Interests